byronbytes/Tasks/README.md

 ## Features

 - Cleanup:
-  - Quick Clean to help optimize folders that get filled fast.
+  - Quick Clean to help optimize folders that get bloated fast.
   - Extension removal tool to remove malicious or unwanted extensions.
 (Supports Edge, Chrome, and Firefox)
   - Advanced cleaning tool that helps with computer performance and speed.
-  - Diverse support for multiple applications and browsers and unneeded system cache.
+  - Diverse support for multiple applications, browsers and unneeded system cache.
 (Chrome, Discord, Temp, and more.)

 - Startup Manager:
   - View detailed information about programs that run on start.
 (Name, Description, Directory)
   - Create new programs that run on start.
   - Remove malicious programs that run on start with one click.
   - View detailed information about services that run on start.
 (Name, Service, Stopped or Running)
-  - Open the startup folder with one click.
-  - Clean and understandable interface to see all startup processes and services.

 - Task Manager:
   - Advanced task manager with more details.
 (Name, PID, CPU Usage, Directory)